kaplan81/github-search/README.md

 \*"rules" are utility classes to be declared on our templates.

 There is also a Grid System implemented.
 It is pretty much Bootstrap-like but rows are now grid displayed divs.
+You can see how this declarations are done in `users-pure.component.html` for instance.

 The main benefit we obtain is: